Family conflict and fighting can happen as frequently as dishes pile up in my sink. And in my house, that would be every day! The dishes… that is.

-Let’s face it, several people with totally unique personalities all living under the same roof can be a breeding ground for conflict.
-Basically, I just defined the family.
+Let’s face it, several people with totally unique personalities all living under the same roof can be a breeding ground for fighting and bickering.
+Between the kids and in our marriages.

 We’re constantly thinking and judging everything (and everyone) around us and most of us have little to no discipline in how we think at all.

 That’s because it’s hard!